Ventura Raceway: History

-In the 1990s and into the 2000s motocross racing was held at Ventura Raceway on motocross tracks built on the infield of the oval track by designer Jim Naylor.
-These races were attend by many local racers as well as professionals such as off-road champion Jim Holley, Kyle Lewis, Randy Moody, and World Champion Bobby Moore.
-Ventura Raceway has hosted flat track and speedway motorcycle events that attract many nationally ranked pro racers as well as past World Champions such as Greg Hancock.
-Frequent ranked riders include National Champion Brad Baker.
-Recent Grand Marshalls have included Sonny Nutter, Kenny Roberts, Bruce Penhall, Gene Romero and Reg Pridemore.
+In the 1990s and into the 2000s motocross racing was held at Ventura Raceway on motocross tracks built on the infield of the oval track.
+These races were attend by local racers, as well as professionals such as off-road champion Jim Holley, Kyle Lewis, Randy Moody, and World Champion Bobby Moore.

-The current speedway and flat track races are announced by "Crazy Chris" Ackerman and longtime SoCal racer and announcer Joe Zipay.

-Ventura Raceway is also the home track for "Fast Eddy" Castro, who lives in nearby Ojai, California.
-Castro has been racing professional speedway at Ventura since the 1980s and still takes to the track for every local race.
+The stadium was a significant venue for motorcycle speedway and hosted important events, including the American final of the Speedway World Championship in 1994.

+A 1/5 mile dirt figure 8 was added in 2000.

+The track has also operated as Seaside Park Speedway.

+In 2010.
+Jim was inducted into the Ventura County Sports Hall of Fame for being the oldest and only successful professional sports franchise in Ventura County history.

-Since 2016 Ventura Raceway has been home for the Turkey Night Grand Prix, which draws professional drivers from around the world to compete in this prestigious event.
-Past winners for the event include Billy Boat (1997), Kyle Larson (2016 & 2019), Christopher Bell (2017 & 2018), and Logan Seavey (2021).
+Since 2016, it has served as the home of the Turkey Night Grand Prix, which draws professional drivers from around the world to compete in this prestigious event.
+Past winners for the event include Billy Boat (1997), Kyle Larson (2016 & 2019), Christopher Bell (2017 & 2018), and Logan Seavey (2021)..